How to fix Outlook Error 500

 Repeating redirects detected

-A user can have multiple admin roles for example A user can be an Exchange administrator, PowerBI administrator, Security Administrator, Sharepoint administrator, teams administrator, Helpdesk administrator, or User Administrator.
-Cause of this Error – Too many admin roles assigned to the user.
+A user can have multiple admin roles.
+For example, a user can be an Exchange administrator, PowerBI administrator, Security Administrator, Sharepoint administrator, Teams administrator, Helpdesk administrator, or User Administrator.
+The cause of this Error is that the user has too many admin roles assigned to them.

-• Sign in to the Microsoft 365 admin center using Global admin rights
+• Sign in to the Microsoft 365 admin center using Global administrator rights

 • Go to Users > Active Users > Select the user who reported this issue